GAMINGNOOBdev/baranium/README.md

 into other C(++) projects for various purposes.

 # Info
-THIS PROJECT IS STILL INCOMPLETE AT THE MOMENT!!!
+THIS PROJECT IS STILL INCOMPLETE AT THE MOMENT!!! <br/>
 Expect somewhat regular updates but don't expect a fully finished release in a short time. <br/>
-To see more indepth stuff, join the newly created discord server that will be as inactive as every other server you may know. https://discord.gg/ydnHdMHf
+To see more indepth stuff and ask questions, join the newly created discord server that will be as inactive as every other server you may know. https://discord.gg/Bp9emHJ6

 # Language specifications